Skip to content

 Fixing Safari app on iPhone error saying 'Sandbox not Allowed'?
 Troubleshoot and resolve this issue to ensure the smooth operation of Safari on your iPhone.

-Many iPhone users have reported coming across the ‘Sandbox not allowed’ error on the Safari browser, especially when they are playing any video that is embedded in the <iframe> tag.
+Many iPhone users have reported encountering the ‘Sandbox not allowed’ error when they are playing any video that is embedded in the <iframe> tag.

 Blocked Sandbox not allowed error on Safari iPhoneImage Credits: Apple Community User

-One of the common reasons why Safari might prevent Sandbox from accessing its features is using an outdated version of the browser.
-OR the last update version might have broken the existing feature.
+Safari might prevent Sandbox from accessing its features because it uses an outdated version, or the last update might have broken the existing feature.

-So, if you are on an older version of Safari, it might have compatibility issues with the Sandbox feature.
-Therefore, it is recommended to use the latest version of Safari browser.
+If you are using an older version of Safari, it might have compatibility issues with the Sandbox feature.
+Therefore, it is recommended that you use the latest version of the Safari browser.

 1. Open the Settings app on your iPhone.